AditiT05/Task-7/README.md

 - Error handling using try...catch
 - Loading message while fetching data
 - Reload button to refetch data
-- Responsive design using CSS
+- Responsive design using CSS.
  This project demonstrates practical use of the Fetch API and asynchronous JavaScript.